canonical/jaas-documentation/tutorial/group_management.rst

     jimmctl auth relation add group-B#members consumer applicationoffer-test-ctl-1/test-model-1.postgresql-db

-Now let us check if ``adam`` has consume access to the application offer by running:
+Now let us check if ``adam@canonical.com`` has consume access to the application offer by running:

 .. code:: console

-    jimmctl auth relation check user-adam consumer applicationoffer-test-ctl-1/test-model-1.postgresql-db
+    jimmctl auth relation check user-adam@canonical.com consumer applicationoffer-test-ctl-1/test-model-1.postgresql-db

-We should get a positive answer since ``adam`` is member of group ``B`` and we have granted members of group ``B`` consume access to the application offer.
+We should get a positive answer since ``adam@canonical.com`` is member of group ``B`` and we have granted members of group ``B`` consume access to the application offer.

 To remove group ``B``'s access to the application offer we can run:

 .. code:: console

-    jimmctl auth relation remove user-adam consumer applicationoffer-test-ctl-1/test-model-1.postgresql-db
+    jimmctl auth relation remove user-adam@canonical.com consumer applicationoffer-test-ctl-1/test-model-1.postgresql-db

 Running:

 .. code:: console

-    jimmctl auth relation check user-adam consumer applicationoffer-test-ctl-1/test-model-1.postgresql-db
+    jimmctl auth relation check user-adam@canonical.com consumer applicationoffer-test-ctl-1/test-model-1.postgresql-db

-we will see user ``adam`` no longer has access to the application offer.
+we will see user ``adam@canonical.com`` no longer has access to the application offer.

 Conclusion
 ----------